brucemack/microlink/README.md

 ## Microphone Pre-Amp

-Performance audio circuits are not my forte, but it's slowly improving.
+Performance audio circuits are not my forte.
+The quality is improving with each iteration.
 This is what I built originally, but a new version using parts with better noise specs is in the works.

 ![Audio Preamp Schematic](docs/preamp-1.png)